Skip to main content

 Courses

-This program will fulfill course and international experience requirements for the Global Management Certificate offered by the Marriott School and for the Global Business and Literacy Minor offered by the Marriott School.
+MSB 430 fulfills course and international experience requirements for the Marriot School’s Global Management Certificate and for the Global Business and Literacy minor.

 Students may not take any other courses on this program, including BYU Online courses, without approval by the program director and ISP.